Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Analysis

-Eventual correctness follows if we can show that the Markov chain always ends in a closed \trfl set.
+Eventual correctness follows if we can show that the Markov chain always ends in a closed \trfl set, with $p_\VRF=p_\VRF^{min}$.
 We prove first that having at least one worker that is altruistic or covered rational is necessary for a closed \trfl set to exist.
-Then we prove that it is also sufficient. \begin{lemma} If all workers are malicious or uncovered rationals, no \trfl set $S$ is closed, if the reputation type satisfies Property~2. \end{lemma}
+Then we prove that it is also sufficient if all rational workers are covered.

+\begin{lemma} If all workers are malicious or uncovered rationals, no \trfl set $S$ is closed, if the reputation type satisfies Property~2. \end{lemma}

 \begin{proof} Let us consider some state $s$ of a \trfl set $S$.
 Let $Z$ be the set of honest workers in $s$.
 Since $s$ is \trfl, then $Z$ is reputable.
 Since there are no altruistic workers, the workers in $Z$ must be uncovered rational.
 Let us assume that being in state $s$ the master audits in round $r$.
 From Property~2, since all nodes in $Z$ are honest in $r$, $Z$ is reputable after $r$.
 From transition (2), after round $r$, each worker $i \in Z$ has $p_{Ci}(r) >0$.
 Hence, the new state is not \trfl, and $S$ is not closed. \end{proof}